fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 cd  SV_comparison/assembly_comp
 ```

-Next we take assembly and reference there: (NOTE! the workshop organizers might have orgaized the data already for you)
+Next, we take assembly and reference there: (NOTE! the workshop organizers might have organized the data already for you)
 ```
 wget
 ```